Chairman of the History Department Dr. Adam Schwarts gives you a look into what makes studying History at Christendom different than anywhere else.

 This Catholic vision of history is what makes the History Department at Christendom distinctive.
 Within the context of the College, however, the department seeks to serve the broader goal of educating the whole man in Christ.
 As every department at Christendom seeks to develop in its students the skills fundamental to a liberal education, so also the History Department labors to pass on excellence in reading, writing, and public speaking.
 For these reasons, and for the breadth of cultural literacy offered by historical studies, the major in History is an excellent preparation for graduate or professional studies, teaching, and work in government and commerce.

-The history major at Christendom College requires 27 credit hours of advanced courses, including Senior Seminar and Thesis (HIST 512), Historiography (HIST 399), and the following distribution requirements: one course in European History before 1500, one course in European History since 1500, and one course in American History.
+The history major at Christendom College requires 27 credit hours of advanced courses, including Senior Seminar and Thesis (HIST 512), Historiography (HIST 399), and the following distribution requirements: one course in European History before 1500, one course in early modern history, one course in modern European History, and one course in American History.
 The history minor requires 18 credit hours of advanced courses.
 A course grade of at least C-minus is required to fulfill the requirements of the major or minor.

 HIST 101 History of Western Civilization I: The Ancient and Biblical World This course presents the historical reality of Old Testament history, the rise and decline of classical Greece, and the building of the Macedonian, Hellenistic, and Roman empires, the wars of the Maccabees, the age of Herod, and the Incarnation as an historical event.
 Primary texts include substantial portions of the Old Testament, Plutarch's Lives, and essays by Cicero.
 Required of all students.